 That pretty much covers it.
 You can add or subtract any number of items to this list.
 Car fishing and boat fishing are certainly two different operations.
 Choose accordingly.

 The weather has changed for the better and you should be clear for take-off any day this week.
 Call us at the shop for an up to the minute fishing report.
-Remember we have a bundle of DEMO Spey Rods for you play with this winter.
-From SAGE, Echo, Orvis, T & T, and Loomis.
+Remember we have a bundle of Trout Spey Rods for you play with this winter.
+The cool new LOOMIS rod is worth a try!
 Your Missouri River winter resource.